-Every American, including those with health insurance, suffers under our country's expensive, fragmented and inequitable medical system.
+Every American, even people with health insurance, suffers under our country's expensive, fragmented and inequitable medical system.

 It produces some of the worst health outcomes in the industrialized world—the U.S. has the highest rate of infant mortality, and the highest number of avoidable deaths—and devours an ever-increasing share of our economy with health spending accounting for an astounding 17.9 percent of the GDP.

-Despite the improvements of the Affordable Care Act, >30 million Americans remain uninsured, without access to primary care that could prevent costly and life-threatening diseases.
+Despite the improvements of the Affordable Care Act, more than 30 million Americans remain uninsured, without access to primary care that could prevent costly and life-threatening diseases.
 An additional 64 million Americans are underinsured, facing prohibitively expensive co-pays, premiums, and deductibles that limit access to care.

 Even if you are one of the 175 million Americans who are fortunate enough to have insurance, illness and injury continue to push patients toward income instability and bankruptcy.
-Americans borrowed a whopping $88 billion to pay for health care in 2018 alone!
+Health care has become the country’s largest source of debt in collections with Americans borrowing a whopping $140 billion to pay for health care in 2018 alone!